github-education-resources/GitHubGraduation-2022/_data/nin-ed/nin-ed.md

 ---
-name: EDWIN TOPPO
+name: Edwin Toppo
-institution: NETAJI SUBHAS UNIVERSITY OF TECHNOLOGY
+institution: Netaji Subhas University of Technology
 quote: Doesn't matter if the world gives up on you, make sure that you don't give up on yourself.
-github_user: NIN-ED
+github_user: nin-ed
 ---